Heisnx/CPP-GUIDE/cpp_datatypes.md

 ## String

-> Declared with either _std::string_ or _string_ if you're using the _std_ namespace, this variable type stores text-like information\
+Declared with either _std::string_ or _string_ if you're using the _std_ namespace, this variable type stores text-like information

-> The declaration process of this type of variables is more complex than the others and is shown below\
+_The declaration process of this type of variables is more complex than the others and is shown below:_

 ```cpp
 #include <string>